ibm-cloud-docs/account/bp_account.md

 For example, you have two functional projects: One is called soulmate, which is used for Watson language services and storage, and the other one is called Soul-FAQ, which is a support for project soulmate.
 It uses Watson Assistant and Cloud Object Storage.

 To create access management tags as an account administrator, click Manage then Account in the IBM Cloud console.
 From the Tags page, click Access management tags.
-To create new tags, type the tag names separated by commas.
+To create new tags, type the tag names that are separated by commas.
 We're creating two tags: one for the project soulmate and one for the project soul-faq.

 Jumping to the resource list you can see all resources on the account.
 You can tag project-related resources here and view them throughout the account by filtering by tags.

 At this point, the developer cannot view the resources because they don't have the correct permissions that are assigned yet.

 An account administrator can give the developer permissions to access the resources on their project by using a combination of access-groups and tags.

 As an account administrator, click Manage then Access and select Access groups.
 You have two access groups set up: one for the soulmate project, one for the FAQ.

 There's one developer in the soulmate developer's group.
 There are no policies set up, so the account administrator needs to assign access.
 To do so, select all services in the account based on specific attributes.
 Select Access Management Tags to view all the tags that are available in the account.
 Since you're creating a policy for the project soulmate, select the corresponding tag.
 The console shows that the project soulmate tag is mapped to three distinct resources.

 Next, select some roles.
 Give the whole group the viewer role so everyone can view the resources in the list as well as all the functional access to these services.
 Click Assign to create the policy.

 Now there are three services available for the developer.
 They have access to all three resources and any subresources that might exist.

 Flexibility is important, so we've made it easy to share resources between various groups.
 Let's say an account administrator notices that IBM Cloud Object Storage is great for backup purposes and works well with the FAQ project.
 The account administrator wants to use IBM Cloud Object Storage in the soulmate project.

 Simply edit the Access management tags.
 Add the project soulmate tag and click Save.

 In the resource list, you can confirm that there are two access management tags attached to the Cloud Object Storage instance.

 In addition to the original resources, the developer can now see the Cloud Object Storage resource.
 The instance is available to anyone who has access to project soulmate or project FAQ.

 Let's say you don't want the Tone Analyzer service for the soulmate project anymore.
 Detaching the project soulmate tag from the Tone Analyzer service revokes the developer's access to that service instance.
 An account administrator can detach the tag by clicking Edit tags, and deleting the tag from the list.

 The Tone Analyzer service instance is no longer included in the developer's list of resources.

 When you use access management tags to control access, your team's projects can grow without requiring updates to IAM policies.

 ### Three teams working on three projects
 {: #three-teams-projects}